omeka/omeka-s-enduser/docs/content/items.md

 ## View
 To quickly view the basic information about an item, click the *view details* (ellipses) button in the row for the item, located next to the edit and delete buttons.
 This will open a drawer to the right of the list which displays the item’s title,  description, and visibility.

-For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details
+For a more detailed look at an individual item, click on its title in the items browse table or when viewing its details.

 When you view an individual item , there are tabs for the item’s *Metadata* and its *Linked Resources*.
 The right side of the page displays the item’s media, any *item sets* to which it belongs, its creation date, owner, and visibility.

 ![Item browse view with details open for Case of Identity.
 Links to item view page squared in blue](/content/contentfiles/items_detailview.png) The blue squares indicate where to click to open the full item view.